njounkengdaizem/eliteprogrammerclub/README.md

 # eliteprogrammerclub
-Elite Programming: A program that takes a string and returns the string characters and their index positions
+Elite Programming: Portfolio for the Elite Programmers Club Program 1: A program that takes a string and returns the string characters and their index positions